 New Form 1099-NEC.
 There is a new Form 1099-NEC to report nonemployee compensation paid in 2020.
-The 2020 Form 1099-NEC will be due February 1, 2021.
-For nonemployee compensation paid in 2019, continue to use Form 1099-MISC, which is due January 31, 2020.
-This revision of Pub.
-15-A will continue to reference Form 1099-MISC because that is the form that is filed in 2020.
+The 2020 Form 1099-NEC is due February 1, 2021.

-Social security and Medicare tax for 2020.
-The social security tax rate is 6.2% each for the employee and employer, unchanged from 2019.
-The social security wage base limit is \$137,700.
+Social security and Medicare tax for 2021.
+The social security tax rate is 6.2% each for the employee and employer, unchanged from 2020.
+The social security wage base limit is \$142,800.
+Qualified sick leave wages and qualified family leave wages aren't subject to the employer share of social security tax; therefore, the tax rate on these wages is 6.2%.
+See the instructions for your employment tax return for more information.

-The Medicare tax rate is 1.45% each for the employee and employer, unchanged from 2019.
+The Medicare tax rate is 1.45% each for the employee and employer, unchanged from 2020.
 There is no wage base limit for Medicare tax.

-Social security and Medicare taxes apply to the wages of household workers you pay \$2,200 or more in cash wages in 2020.
-Social security and Medicare taxes apply to election workers who are paid \$1,900 or more in cash or an equivalent form of compensation.
+Social security and Medicare taxes apply to the wages of household workers you pay \$2,300 or more in cash wages in 2021.
+Social security and Medicare taxes apply to election workers who are paid \$2,000 or more in cash or an equivalent form of compensation.